HwWobbe/hello-world/README.md

 <h3> Current (GIT novice) issues ... </h3>

 * I remain focused on Content creation (not program enhancements)
-* considering frequent Commits, if only to force focused attention (weekly Activity indicator)
+* I perform weekly Commits, if only to force focused attention and serve as an activity indicator.
 * beginning to realize the importance of extending this GitHub profile towards my goal of providing a central, reliable comprehensive introduction

 <hr>